 And they are right

-Tests showed that both the smaller and round snowshoe-like feet allowed the SpaceBok to maintain a stable footing on an incline of up to 25 degrees.
+Tests showed that both the smaller and round snowshoe-like feet allowed the SpaceBok to maintain stable footing on an incline of up to 25 degrees.